knative/func/docs/guides/on-cluster-build.md

 ```bash
 kn func deploy
 ```
-If everything goes fine, you will prompted to provide credentials for the remote container registry that hosts the Function image.
+If you are not logged in the container registry referenced in your function configuration, you will prompted to provide credentials for the remote container registry that hosts the Function image.
 You should see output similar to the following:
 ```bash
 $ kn func deploy
 🕕 Creating Pipeline resources